RICARDOMANZANOAMS/BoT-IoT-Flower/README.md

 Verify that the version of pydantic os 1.10.11 and ray 2.5.1.
 It appears an error if the version of pydantic is greater.
 I had to downgrade to solve the error

 Strategy to see what is the correct version for each package.
 I run in google colab and pip list the versions.

+---------------RUN-----------------------------

+To run the program check the following functions

+# now we can define the strategy
+strategy = fl.server.strategy.FedAvg(fraction_fit=1, # let's sample 10% of the client each round to do local training
+                                      fraction_evaluate=1, # after each round, let's sample 20% of the clients to asses how well the global model is doing min_available_clients=4, # total number of clients available in the experiment evaluate_fn=get_evalulate_fn(testloader)) # a callback to a function that the strategy can execute to evaluate the state of the global model on a centralised dataset

+history = fl.simulation.start_simulation(
+    client_fn=client_fn_callback, # a callback to construct a client num_clients=5, # total number of clients in the experiment config=fl.server.ServerConfig(num_rounds=100), # let's run for 10 rounds strategy=strategy,# the strategy that will orchestrate the whole FL pipeline )

+min_available_clients in strategy should be less that num_clients in history fraction_fit in strategy should be 1 to train with all the datasets fraction_evaluate in strategy should be 1 to evaluate in all the datasets